MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-3.x/Microsoft.PowerShell.PSResourceGet/Update-PSModuleManifest.md

 ### -PrivateData

-Specifies data that is passed to the module when it's imported.
+Specifies data that's passed to the module when it's imported.
+This can be any arbitrary values stored in a hashtable.

 ```yaml
 Type: System.Collections.Hashtable